VisionizAR reveals Lone Wolf AR mobile game

 Players pick a place of interest in the real world to begin their quest and then select how they wish to resolve each choice and encounter.
 They will combat a host of fantastical 3D enemies and monsters, brought to life in augmented reality, and even take part in cooperative boss fights with other players.

-They’ll fight to protect their Factions, see how their progress impacts the wider world of Magnamund and the Kai Lords, and then return to
+They’ll fight to protect their Factions, see how their progress impacts the wider world of Magnamund and the Kai Lords, and then return to their Homestead to build and repair their equipment.

 Currently, Lone Wolf AR is slated for release in late 2019 or early 2020 on iOS and Android phones and tablets.
 The company has 15 employees and contractors, including Ella Romanos and Oscar Clark of Fundamentally Games.
 Batsford and Adam Kulick founded VisionizAR in 2017.